benhprentice/ExoplanetHabitabilityClassification/README.md

 ## Problem Statement

 * We will be using a binary classification prediction model.
-The class label we will be predict will be in regards to the habitability of a planet;
+The class label we will predict will be in regards to the habitability of a planet;
 not-habitable = 0, habitable = 1

 * Typical algorithms used for binary classification are KNN, Logistic Regression,